MartStephan/Programming/arch/Foundations of Software Architecture.md

 Konzentriert sich auf den Einsatz von Kanban-Boards in Unternehmen.

+## Release It!

+### Create Stability

+One of the most important messages: Bug will happen.
+But how do we prevent bugs in one system from affecting everything else?
+Bugs must not cause a chain of failures.

+**Stabilize Your System**

+- Run your own (automated) longevity tests.
+In parallel run a load-testing tool (simulating CPU load).
+- Create safe failure modes that contain the damage and protect the rest of the system

 ## Literatur

 [1] Stefan Zörner: Software-Architekturen - Dokumentieren und Kommunizieren, Carl Hanser Verlag, 2012